 About Rodrigo Cristofoletti

 Rodrigo Cristofoletti, Ph.D., joined the University of Florida in 2019 as research assistant professor in the Center for Pharmacometrics and Systems Pharmacology (Orlando) in the Department of Pharmaceutics.
 He received his B.S. in Pharmaceutical Sciences from the University of Sao Paulo, Brazil in 2004.
 Dr. Cristofoletti received his Ph.D. summa cum laude from the Johann Wolfgang Goethe University (Frankfurt am Main, Germany) under the supervision of Dr. Jennifer Dressman in 2017.
-The Therapeutic Equivalence Department of the Brazilian Drug Regulatory Agency (ANVISA) has been Dr. Cristofoletti’s place of employment for the last 14 years.
+The Clinical Pharmacology & Biopharmaceutics Office of the Brazilian Drug Regulatory Agency (ANVISA) has been Dr. Cristofoletti’s place of employment for the last 15 years.
 While there, his research on oral drug absorption has helped in building scientific foundations for generic policies within Brazilian jurisdiction.

 Dr. Cristofoletti received the Simcyp Academic Most Informative and Scientific Report 2017 and 2020 Award for his research on translational modeling strategies to establishing an in vitro-in vivo link.
 He serves as a member of the Special Interest Group on BCS and Biowaiver of the International Pharmaceutical Federation (FIP) and a member of the Brazilian Pharmacopoeia.